R8seDev/discord-nitro-generator/README.md

 ## 🚨 Disclaimer

-**Warning:** This project is intended for educational purposes only.
+***This project is intended for educational purposes only.
+You can use it responsibly and at your own risk.
+The author is not responsible for any misuse or damage caused by this project.***

 ## 📚 Table of Contents